PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/RideCloner.md

 ## Program Description

-(Tes, there is a newer and faster method.
+(Yes, there is a newer and faster method.
 But we have not automated that yet.)

 This program automates the legendary cloning part of this video: https://www.youtube.com/watch?v=3XHD_Cqw9Rk